Kilomaroon/linked-blog-starter-md/publish/Computer Organization and Design - The Hardware Software Interface/Chapter 1/1.2 - Below Your Program/From a High-Level Language to Hardware/Binary Digit.md

 Also called a bit.
-0 or 1
+0 or 1.
+These two binary digits correspond to the on/off or high/low states of a component.